gituser6hij/remy/README.md

-# remy
+# Front end website about Remy

-Remy is a musician
+Remy is a musician in Corralejo, Spain.

-Location: Corralejo!
+This is the website that present his services and story.